taufiquehassan/MachineLearningNotes/README.md

     * Model comparison

 ## Choosing and Training a Model:
+# Choosing a Model:
 * Structured data -> decission tree such as Random Forest, CatBoost etc
 * Unstructured data -> Deep learning, Transfer Learning etc

+#Training a Model:
+* Line up inputs and outputs.
+* Split the data.
+* Might take some time.